Celia Kitzinger and Sue Wilkinson: Marriage status

 In a 21 September 2005 press release issued by Liberty, the British civil rights organisation which supported their case, Kitzinger and Wilkinson said: This is fundamentally about equality.
 We want our marriage to be recognised as a marriage - just like any other marriage made in Canada.
 It is insulting and discriminatory to be offered a civil partnership instead.
 Civil partnerships are an important step forward for same-sex couples, but they are not enough.
 We want full equality in marriage.James Welch, Legal Director at Liberty, said: Our clients entered into a legal marriage in Canada.
 It is a matter of fairness and equality that they should be treated the same way as any other couple who marries abroad: their marriage should be recognised here.
 They shouldn't have to settle for the second-best option of a civil partnership.The High Court announced its judgment on 31 July 2006, finding that the marriage would continue to be recognised as a civil partnership in England and Wales, but not as a marriage.
 In handing down his ruling, the President of the Family Division, Sir Mark Potter, gave as his reason that "Abiding single sex relationships are in no way inferior, nor does English Law suggest that they are by according them recognition under the name of civil partnership" and that marriage was an "age-old institution" which, he suggested, was by "longstanding definition and acceptance" a relationship between a man and a woman.
 He described this as an "insurmountable hurdle" to the couple's case.
 While agreeing that they were discriminated against by the Civil Partnership Act 2004, he considered that "To the extent that by reason of that distinction it discriminates against same-sex partners, such discrimination has a legitimate aim, is reasonable and proportionate, and falls within the margin of appreciation accorded to Convention States."
 The Attorney General, as Second Respondent, sought £25,000 in costs.

+Aftermath of case

 The couple announced their intention to appeal against the decision of the High Court, but later abandoned this due to lack of funds.
+After losing the case, Kitzinger and Wilkinson stopped wearing their wedding rings in protest.
+Kitzinger stated that they lost hope that their marriage would be legally recognized in their lifetime.

 On 13 March 2014, their overseas marriage was recognised by the Government as a legal marriage as the Marriage (Same Sex Couples) Act 2013 came into force.
+The couple celebrated with a private retreat and a bottle of champagne, putting their wedding rings back on at midnight.